 The Different Types of Tableware and Drinkware

 Shopping for dishes sometimes seems more complicated than it needs to be.
-Between dinnerware, silverware, glassware, earthenware, and serveware, you can find yourself confronted by so many "wares" that it can really “ware” you out.
+Between dinnerware, silverware, glassware, earthenware, and serving ware, you can find yourself confronted by so many "wares" that it can really "wear" you out.
 But you needn't be intimidated by these formal classifications.
-The different types of tableware and drinkware, as you’ll see, are more intuitive than you may think.
+As you'll see, the different types of tableware and drinkware are more intuitive than you may think.
 So, today we thought of taking you through some of these main "wares" that you will need in your day-to-day lives and for parties to make your lives easier.

 While serveware is meant to bring food to the entire table, dinnerware is for serving the individuals seated there.
 Dinnerware is the bowls, saucers, and plates each person eats from.
 Dinnerware comes in many materials, as we'll examine later.
-(And when china is the material of choice, we also refer to this classification of tableware as chinaware.).
+(When china is the material of choice, we also refer to this classification of tableware as chinaware.).
 There are varieties of plates, like salad plates, dessert plates, dinner plates, lunch plates, and many more.
 Soup bowls, pasta bowls, dessert bowls, and fruit bowls are some varieties of bowls.

-Just as important as the dinnerware is the flatware—another name for the forks, spoons, and knives that flank each plate and bowl at the table.
+Just as crucial as the dinnerware is the flatware—another name for the forks, spoons, and knives that flank each plate and bowl at the table.
 We often use the term "silverware" for "flatware" (owing to the historical primacy of silver as the ideal material for dinner cutlery) no matter what the actual material in question is.
 This leads to people using strange and contradictory phrases such as "plastic silverware."
-The term "flatware" bypasses this and encompasses cutlery of all compositions.
+The term "flatware" bypasses this and encompasses the cutlery of all compositions.
 A standard formal or casual table setting is only complete when you have flatware.
 Usually, flatware is placed on top of a neatly folded napkin, or the flatware is tucked into the napkin.
 To tuck flatware into the napkin, the napkin should be folded using a different technique.
 Or there is also a third method where the flatware is placed on either side of the plate, and the napkin is placed on the dinner plate.

 Tableware by Material

-With any of our single-use plastic or palm leaf tableware and drinkware options, you can avoid chipping, shattering (and a sizable up-front investment) all while opening avenues for complementary customization at each event.
+With any of our single-use plastic or palm-leaf tableware and drinkware options, you can avoid chipping and shattering (and a sizable up-front investment), all while opening avenues for complimentary customization at each event.
 You can also wash them and reuse them if you want.
 With all these qualities, are our tableware expensive?
 Not entirely.
 All our wares are budget-friendly.
 Give us a call today to find out about yourself.